splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-configuration.md

 ### Test SNMP Traps

--   Test the trap from a linux system with snmp installed replace the ip `10.0.101.22` with the shared ip above
+-   Test the trap from a linux system with SNMP installed.
+Replace the IP address `10.0.101.22` with the shared IP address above

 ``` bash
 apt-get install snmpd
 snmptrap -v2c -c public 10.0.101.22 123 1.3.6.1.6.3.1.1.5.1 1.3.6.1.2.1.1.5.0 s test
 ```

--   Search splunk, one event per trap command with the host value of the test machine ip will be found
+-   Search splunk: You should see one event per trap command with the host value of the test machine IP address

 ``` bash
 index=em_logs sourcetype="sc4snmp:traps"